For the past ten years, I have been working with service providers who are committed to create an environment that is inclusive and person centred.

 APPLY your knowledge

-to create individual and corporate collaboration that is based on the principals of person centeredness.
+to create an individual and corporate collaboration that is based on the principals of person centeredness.
 Some of the key concepts of person centeredness are that the various stakeholders take the time to get to know each other and establish honest and respectful relationships, that there is an agreed level of shared power and responsibility, easy navigation of systems and processes.

 across all components of individual and corporate activities.
 An integrated continuous improvement approach includes ongoing engagement of all stakeholders and an evidence based monitoring, review and change process.